Skip to main content

 send_user_header = true

-or the same can be done by setting GF_DATAPROXY_SEND_USER_HEADER=true environment variable on Grafana server.
+Alternatively, the same can be done by setting the GF_DATAPROXY_SEND_USER_HEADER=true environment variable on the Grafana server.

 Grafana Datasources

-When using CEEMS LB to provide access control and loading balancing for TSDB servers, the Prometheus datasource on the Grafana must be configured slightly differently than using a regular native Prometheus server.
-As discussed in CEEMS LB Configuration, a custom header must be added to the queries to CEEMS LB server.
+When using the CEEMS LB to provide access control and load balancing for TSDB servers, the Prometheus datasource in Grafana must be configured slightly differently than when using a regular native Prometheus server.
+As discussed in CEEMS LB Configuration, a custom header must be added to the queries sent to the CEEMS LB server.

-For instance, if CEEMS API server and CEEMS LB has following configuration:
+For instance, if the CEEMS API server and CEEMS LB have the following configuration:

 ceems_api_server: